ssponsler/CS454P1-strings-over-abcd/README.txt

 Evan: Functions in CPP {delta, decode, count}
       Tested {delta, decode}

-Togethor we talked a lot about the strategy we would use for all the functions, doing them on paper togethor before coding aswell.
+Together we talked a lot about the strategy we would use for all the functions, doing them on paper togethor before coding aswell.